Work out your trade charge‑out rate: simple formula, examples and calculator links

 What is a charge‑out rate?

-It is the hourly amount you bill customers for labour.
-It must cover your true business costs and include profit, and it is different from an employee’s wage.
+It’s the hourly amount you bill customers for labour.
+It must cover your true business costs and include profit, and it’s different from an employee’s wage.